Tourism Illustration Services

 One of the reader quotes featured in the A–Z key: “Rent a car and drive up Mount Teide for the most beautiful sunset and stargazing you will ever see!”

-I’ve illustrated editorial maps for other tourism campaigns too, like this promotional travel map for a print feature encouraging visits to Holmes County, Ohio.
+I’ve illustrated promotional maps for other tourism campaigns too, like this travel map for a print feature encouraging visits to Holmes County, Ohio.
 The numerical layout worked as a visual aid: helping readers navigate the key and break down the content at a glance.

 To see the project in full visit my portfolio here.